Rafael Furcal: Personal life

 During the offseason, Furcal played for the Aguilas Cibaeñas.
 He resides in Weston, FL with his family.
 Furcal met his wife, Glenny, during his final spring training with the Braves and the couple has two sons together, Rafael Jr. (born in 2006) and Anthony (born in 2008).
 Furcal also has a daughter named Ashley (born in 2004) from a previous relationship.

 Furcal has used his baseball earnings to give back to his hometown.
 When Furcal re-signed with the Dodgers in 2008, he arranged to have the Los Angeles Fire Department donate a fire truck to Loma de Cabrera which, until then, did not have a fire department.
 He has also arranged to pay the hospital bills of Loma de Cabrera residents.

 Furcal's father, Silvino, died on Father's Day in 2010 after being kicked by a horse on the family's farm.

 Furcal was considered for election to the National Baseball Hall of Fame for the first time in 2020.

+On May 15, 2025, Furcal was arrested in Broward County, Florida and charged with aggravated battery with a deadly weapon and throwing a missile into a public or private dwelling or vehicle.